 August 20, 2020

-One of the most basic things that you can do in a PC game is move your cursor.
-People have been adding custom cursors to games to add flavor for decades.
+One of the most basic things that you can do in a PC game (Windows, Mac, Linux) is move your cursor.
+Using custom cursors in games is one of the easiest ways to give nuanced feedback to players about the thing they are pointing at.

 Want to show that something can be grabbed?
 Make a hand grab cursor.
 Want to show that something can be opened?
 Make an unlock cursor.
 You get the picture.
 However, when it comes time to add these to your Unreal Engine 4 game, the path can be a bit bumpy.